-This comforting vegetarian Spaghetti Squash Ramen is the perfect easy meal for a cold winter night!
+This comforting vegetarian Spaghetti Squash Ramen is the perfect easy meal for a cold night!
+It’s naturally gluten free, nourishing, and flavorful.

 In the fall, I received a text from a close friend asking for a Veg World ramen creation.
 I loved this idea so much that I immediately put it on my content calendar for the winter.
 This friend also happens to live in the Midwest, so she knows how important it is to have some warm, healthy comfort food recipes in your back pocket for January and February!